-UPDATED: FEBRUARY 07, 2023 | 2 MIN READ
+UPDATED: JULY 05, 2023 | 2 MIN READ

 In America, healthcare is unlike every other aspect of the consumer experience.
 For example, you wouldn’t leave your car with a mechanic before getting an estimate.
-But many people receive care and treatment without any idea of the costs — until the bills start to roll in.
+But many people receive care and treatment without any idea of the costs — until the bills roll in.

 The traditional relationship of “doctor knows best” has created a system where many patients may be left in the dark surrounding the scope of their treatment.
 Enter Power to the Patients: an awareness campaign to combat the hidden prices of healthcare.
 Learn more about Power to the Patients, price transparency, and what’s being done to help consumers make cost-conscious decisions.